jschmidtnj/MobileWeatherStation/FinalReport/README.md

 ## The Code

-See [https://github.com/jschmidtnj/MobileWeatherStation](https://github.com/jschmidtnj/MobileWeatherStation) and [https://anemometer.ml/](https://anemometer.ml/) for the code in a more readable form.
+See [https://github.com/jschmidtnj/MobileWeatherStation](https://github.com/jschmidtnj/MobileWeatherStation) and [https://anemometer.ml/](https://anemometer.ml/) for the code with line numbers.

 ### Wemos